kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

     You should see that all the tests passed.

-1. Start up the Rails web app server by entering the following command (those are zeros):
+1. Start up the Rails web app server by entering the following command:

     ```bash
-    rails s -b 0.0.0.0
+    rails s
     ```

     You should see that the server has started without error.
 Note that this command will not "return" like other commands—that is, the command prompt will not reappear until you halt the server process (covered below).

+    Note that the `s` in the above command is short for `server`, and the command can alternatively be entered as follows:

+    ```bash
+    rails server
+    ```

-1. Now open the URL <http://localhost:3000> in a web browser.
-You should see a "Welcome to Quiz Maker" web page with a list of quizzes.
+1. Open the URL <http://localhost:3000> in a web browser.
+You should see a "QuizMaker" web app with a list of quizzes.

 1. Further test out the web app by logging in and creating a quiz: